 - The Outer Color field will allow you to change the color of the area of the block where no elements will reside.

 - The Inner Color field will allow you to change the color of the area of the block where there the elements reside.

 For both fields, you can change the colors by selecting a color in the field, by inputting a hex code, or by inputting RGB color values.

 The “Block Spacing” setting will let you adjust the spacing between the selected block and any blocks above or below it.

-In each field, the spacing can be done by clicking on the [Icon up arrow] or [icon down arrow] to increase or decrease the spacing between the blocks.
+In each field, the spacing can be done by clicking on the or icons to increase or decrease the spacing between the blocks.

-If you want to adjust the spacing equally, this can be done by first clicking on the [lock] icon in between the two blocks.
-Then, increase or decrease the spacing in either field and you will the spacing adjustment mirrored in the opposite field.
+To adjust the spacing equally, click on the lock icon in between the two blocks.
+Then, increase or decrease the spacing in either field and the spacing adjustment will be mirrored in the opposite field.